maxshafer/shafer-research-group/content/home/welcome.md

 <br>
 <br>

-<p align="justify" style="color:white">The biological mechanisms that regulate sleep are conserved across vertebrates, yet sleep displays remarkable variation both across and within species. <b>Why do animals display variation in sleep, and what genes and cell types drive such variation?</b></p>
+<p align="justify" style="color:white">The biological mechanisms that regulate circadian rhythms and sleep are conserved across vertebrates, yet these behaviours display remarkable variation both across and within species. <b>Why do animals display variation in sleep and circadian rhythms, and what genes and cell types drive such variation?</b></p>

 <br>

-<p align="justify" style="color:white">We study the evolution and genomics of sleep variation across <s>fish</s> <i>animals</i> using a two-pronged macro- and micro-evolutionary approach.
+<p align="justify" style="color:white">We study the evolution and genomics of sleep and circadian rhythm variation across <s>fish</s> <i>animals</i> using multi-level evolutionary comparisons.
 We leverage the amazing diversity in sleep related phenotypes that we have discovered across both <b>African cichlid fish</b> (micro-evolution), and across the larger radiations of <b>bony and cartilaginous fishes</b> (macro-evolution).</p>

 <br>